arjuna302005/FILE-MANAGEMENT-TOOL/README.md

 Opens file in write mode (ios::out) – old content is erased.

-Collects one employee record using getinfo().
+Collects one book record using getinfo().

 Serializes the object and stores it using file.write(...).